jtmoon79/goto_http_redirect_server/README.md

       will return 404 NOT FOUND.

-      Required Request Modifiers must be at the end of the 'From' field string.
+      Required Request Modifiers must be at the end of the "from path" field string.
       Required Request Modifiers strings are:

          ';'  for user requests with a parameter.